JuliaGeometry/Quaternions.jl/README.md

     rand
     randn

-Currently, this package supports `DualQuaternion` and `Octonion` types, but these will be removed in the next breaking release.
+Currently, this package supports the `Octonion` type, but this will be removed in the next breaking release.
-See https://github.com/JuliaGeometry/Quaternions.jl/issues/90 and https://github.com/JuliaGeometry/Quaternions.jl/pull/92 for more information.
+See https://github.com/JuliaGeometry/Quaternions.jl/issues/90 for more information.